|

 and apply the measure to the outstretched hands, the breadth will be found equal to the height, just like sites which are

+squared by rule.
 4. Therefore if Nature has planned the human body so that the members correspond in their proportions to its

 complete configuration, the ancients seem to have had reason in determining that in the execution of their works they should